 Can a Mechanic Fix Your Car Without Permission?

-You will likely need to leave your car at the shop for repair.
-The mechanic or office staff should call you once the problem has been identified to discuss the estimated cost and get your consent to start working on your car.
+When visiting the repair shop, communicate your concerns about any repairs clearly, get a copy of any documents you sign, and don’t be afraid to ask questions.
+If it’s a bigger shop, try to get an opportunity to speak directly with the mechanic — instead of the office staff — to discuss the issue you’ve noticed in detail.
 Make sure you give the shop a phone number where you can be reached, and try to answer the phone when the mechanic calls so your car isn’t sitting at the shop longer than it needs to.
 Be clear when accepting or denying the repair(s) and charges.

+While the mechanic is working on your car, he or she may find other problems.
+It is the shop’s responsibility to call you to let you know about the additional concerns and to ask your permission to fix them as well.
 At any point, you can decide to have the mechanic fix only a few things or nothing at all if you want to take your car to another shop for a second opinion.
 Be aware that you may be on the hook for a diagnostic charge — or, the cost for the mechanic to look at your car and determine the problem(s) before any actual repair work is done.
 Before you drop off your car, you can ask if there is such a charge.

 Some dishonest shops may go as far as removing parts from your car in what they may call a “diagnosis” process.
 A dishonest shop may refuse to put the car back together unless payment is made.
 To avoid this, make sure to get any repair work and price estimates in writing.
 Don’t assume that a verbal agreement will hold in case of a dispute.